Battle of Dushi Ford: Aftermath

 With these setbacks, Yuan Shao missed an opportunity to take advantage of the situation.
-His apparent inaction was explained as simple procrastination in the major biographies in the Book of the Later Han and the Records of the Three Kingdoms, but it is very possible that Yu Jin's stiff resistance delayed Yuan Shao's advance and gave Yuan Shao more pause.
+His apparent inaction was explained as simple procrastination in the major biographies in the Book of the Later Han and the Records of the Three Kingdoms.
+It is very possible that Yu Jin's stiff resistance delayed Yuan Shao's advance and gave Yuan Shao more pause.

 Now that Cao Cao was back in Guandu, the opportunity to attack Cao Cao's weakness had passed.
 Tian Feng reverted his previous plan and advocated a policy of caution against Cao Cao.
 Holding fast the mountains and the rivers, Tian Feng reasoned that Yuan Shao could fight a battle of agriculture to outlast Cao Cao while exhausting the enemy with crack troops from multiple directions, thus winning the battle in two years.
 Yuan Shao had the idea of a decisive battle and would not use Tian Feng's plan.
 When Tian Feng continued his remonstrances, Yuan Shao had him imprisoned on charges of demoralizing the army.
 Cao Cao was said to have been delighted at the news.

 With his mind set on an all-out offence, Yuan Shao had Chen Lin draft a propaganda pamphlet detailing the rationale of war and Cao Cao's various crimes to be distributed throughout the country.
-In March 200, open hostilities broke out at the Battle of Boma as Yuan Shao brought his army to the forward base of Liyang (黎陽; northwest of present-day Xun County, Henan).
+In March 200, Yuan Shao brought his army to the forward base of Liyang (黎陽; northwest of present-day Xun County, Henan) and engaged Cao Cao's forces at the Battle of Boma.